Yegor Rykov

-Yegor Alexandrovich Rykov (Егор Александрович Рыков; born 14 April 1997) is a Russian professional ice hockey defenceman who is currently playing for Admiral Vladivostok of the Kontinental Hockey League (KHL).
+Yegor Alexandrovich Rykov (Егор Александрович Рыков; born 14 April 1997) is a Russian professional ice hockey defenceman who is currently under contract with HC Lada Togliatti of the Kontinental Hockey League (KHL).

 Playing career

 Rykov was drafted 132nd overall by the New Jersey Devils in the 2016 NHL Entry Draft.
 Despite being drafted, Rykov extended his KHL contract with the SKA Saint Petersburg until 30 April 2019.
 On 22 February 2018, the Devils traded his playing rights, along with a second-round draft pick in the 2018 NHL Entry Draft, to the New York Rangers in exchange for forward Michael Grabner.
 Rykov received little playing time with SKA to begin the 2018–19 season, and was subsequently traded to HC Sochi.
 On 20 May 2019, Rykov signed an entry-level contract with the New York Rangers.

 In his debut North American season in 2019–20 after attending the Rangers training camp, Rykov was assigned to AHL affiliate the Hartford Wolf Pack.
 Limited to 27 games, Rykov contributed with 2 goal and 11 points, before the season was prematurely cancelled due to the COVID-19 pandemic.

 Approaching the second year of his contract with the Rangers and with the 2020–21 North American season to be delayed, Rykov returned to Russia on loan signing a one-year contract with CSKA Moscow of the KHL on 7 August 2020.